cockroachdb/docs/cockroachcloud/create-your-cluster.md

 For optimal performance, select the cloud provider region in which you are running your application.
 For example, if your application is deployed in GCP's `us-east1` region, select `us-east1` for your CockroachCloud cluster.

 To create a multi-region cluster, click **Add regions** until you have the desired number of regions.

-In order to survive a single region failure, you must use at least three regions.
+{{site.data.alerts.callout_info}}
+Multi-region clusters must contain at least 3 regions to ensure that data spread across regions can survive the loss of one region.
+See [Planning your cluster](cluster-management.html?filters=dedicated#planning-your-cluster) for more information about our requirements and recommendations for cluster configuration.
+{{site.data.alerts.end}}

 **Known issue:** We had to temporarily disable the following GCP regions due to GCP's quota restrictions: